okionka/RedMatic_wiki/A-simpler-Flow-to-toggle-light-with-a-boolean-toggle-node.md

-Similar to the previous part we can toggle an boolean input to a sequenz of true and false.
+Similar to the previous part we can toggle an boolean input to a sequence of true and false.
-Thus we need a node that stores its sate to change it to the oposite.
+Thus we need a node that stores its boolean sate to change it to the opposite.

 We can achive this by using a function node an introducing this simple script:
 `/*